Real talk: For a long time, I worried about not having a compelling purpose.

 She’s now a director at the nonprofit in charge of corporate partnerships and new initiatives.
 In her last email, she said her purpose now seems so obvious: to use fashion and mentorship to empower other women.

-In Level One of Advanced Human Dynamics, we talk in depth about the power of helping the people in your life.
+In Six-Minute Networking, we talk in depth about the power of helping the people in your life.
 Generosity as a mindset is hands-down the best way to deepen relationships and create new opportunities for yourself.

 But helping out your network is also one of the most powerful ways to find your purpose.